aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 ### Applying Shadow Effects

 Here, we intend to set the properties relating to a text only.
-We apply the shadow effect to a text using this code in Java:
+We apply the shadow effect to a text using this code :

 ```php
   $portion->getPortionFormat()->getEffectFormat()->enableOuterShadowEffect();